 region: in Canada, six groupings of one or more geographically contiguous provinces and/or territories, as follows: Northern Territories (Yukon, Northwest Territories, Nunavut); British Columbia; Alberta; Saskatchewan; Manitoba; Ontario; Quebec; and Atlantic (Newfoundland and Labrador; New Brunswick; Nova Scotia; Prince Edward Island).
 French: région.

-Related Companies: Related companies are determined in accordance with Section 3840 of the Handbook of the Canadian Institute of Chartered Accountants.
+Related Companies: Related companies are determined in accordance with International Accounting Standard 24 of the Chartered Professional Accountants of Canada Handbook – Accounting.
 Companies making monthly or annual filings on behalf of a group of related companies are required to file separate reports with supporting information for each company that is a telecommunications service provider.
 When filing your annual reporting form, a list of all related companies is required, whether or not the companies file separately or as part of a group.
 The minimum threshold of $10 million in Canadian Telecommunications Service Revenues applies to the group of related companies.
 French: Compagnies apparentées

 Reporting Entity: A legal entity which earned revenues in 2003 for any of the services listed in the Reporting Entity Profile form .
 French: entité déclarante.